Bruno-Biscaia/toDoList/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project was bootstrapped with Create React App.

-this project is hosted on Vercel.
+This project is hosted on Vercel.
 Access at: https://to-do-list-tau-seven.vercel.app/

 ## Available Scripts